-“Approximately 1% of all births are complicated by a shoulder dystocia,” said Michael A. Bottar, Esq., a Syracuse birth injury lawyer with Bottar Leone, PLLC, a law firm with decades of experience representing babies diagnosed with Erb’s palsy following a brachial plexus injury during birth.
+“Approximately 1% of all births are complicated by a shoulder dystocia,” said Michael A. Bottar, Esq., a Syracuse birth injury lawyer with Bottar Law, PLLC, a law firm with decades of experience representing babies diagnosed with Erb’s palsy following a brachial plexus injury during birth.

 A shoulder dystocia occurs when a baby’s head passes into the birth canal but the anterior shoulder becomes stuck behind the mother’s pubic bone.
 At this critical point in time, a baby typically has a compromised oxygen supply because of umbilical cord compression and is not yet breathing room air.
 In turn, medical staff has only minutes to perform maneuvers to free the baby or risk oxygen deprivation and permanent brain damage which can lead to cerebral palsy, or physical injuries such as collar bone fractures and nerve damage leading to Erb’s palsy and Klumpke’s paralysis.